microprediction/timemachines-testing/README.md

 ### Model Elo ratings and leaderboards

-Arranged by how many steps ahead we predict.
+Ratings for time series models, including some widely used packages such as fbprophet, are produced separately for different horizons.
+Specifically, we create a different Elo rating for looking k=1 steps ahead versus k=13 steps ahead, say.
+A rating is produced for each k in the Fibonacci sequence.
 See [skater_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards) sub-directories.
 For example some good ways to predict univariate time series 8 steps in advance might be suggested by the rankings at [/leaderboards/univariate_008](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards/univariate_008) but of course their are caveats.